 Lower levels may also mean that your body is not converting the vitamin as it should.
 This might be because of kidney or liver disease.

 Above-normal levels may be a sign that you're taking too much in supplement form.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 The amount of time you spend in the sunlight, your diet, and whether you take vitamin D in supplement form can affect your vitamin D levels.
 Ask your healthcare provider if any health conditions you have or medicines you take could affect your results.

 Tell your healthcare provider if you take vitamin D supplements.
-Also be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.